nodejitsu/jitsu/README.md

 ## Features

-Jitsu is built on some amazing technologies which we've been actively building with the community since 2009. jitsu is fully extend-able and extremely modular ( see [Libaries](#Libraries) section ).
+`jitsu` is built on some amazing technologies which we've been actively building with the community since 2009. `jitsu` is fully extend-able and extremely modular ( see [Libaries](#Libraries) section ).

  - Allows for seamless deployment of your Node.js applications to the cloud
  - Fully supports NPM dependency resolution on deployment to [Nodejitsu](http://nodejitsu.com)